 General Transportation Aids (GTA)

-The 2017-2019 state budget significantly increases funding for the general transportation aids program by $27 million over the projected budget.
+The 2017-2019 state budget significantly increased funding for the general transportation aids program by $27 million over the prior budget.
 The total calendar year distribution was set at $348,639,300 for 2018 and thereafter.
 The budget increased the mileage aid rate by $187 from $2,202 per mile to $2,389 per mile for 2018 and thereafter.
 All cities and most villages receive their GTA payments under the share of cost formula.
 Almost all towns are paid GTA on the rate per highway mile basis.
-Department of Transportation is statutorily required to distribute GTA funds first to towns under the rate per mile component of the program.
+The Department of Transportation is statutorily required to distribute GTA funds first to towns under the rate per mile component of the program.
 Then, the remainder is distributed to cities and most villages on a share of cost basis.

 The state budget left intact a change made in the 2011-2013 state budget making 10% the maximum cut a community can experience in GTA payments from 1 year to the next.